Illinois

 Absentee Ballot Process

 Vote-by-mail (absentee voting) is available in Illinois and no excuse is required.
 The last day to request an absentee ballot by mail is 5 days before the election.
-You can return your absentee ballot request form through the mail, a secure drop box, or in person.
+You can return your absentee ballot request form through the mail, or in person.

 Voted ballots must be postmarked by Election Day and received within two weeks in order to be counted.
 Absentee ballots begin being counted on Election Day.
 Contact your local elections office for more information.